Events for Kids

 Visit the French Market for a family fun day with the Kids Swing & Sing with the Swing Setters.
 The smooth jazz beat and children’s tunes will have everyone’s feet tapping.
 The music kicks off at 12:30 p.m.

-Annual Family Fun Day on the Steamboat Natchez
+Family Fun on the Steamboat Natchez or Riverboat City of New Orleans

 Boo at the Zoo: Audubon Zoo

 Grab your kids and costumes for trick-or-treating at the zoo.
-The event is generally the last two weekend of October with live music, food and family fun.
+The event is generally the last two weekends of October with live music, food, and family fun.

 New Orleans Pumpkin Patch: City Park